shwestrick/shwestrick.github.io/about.markdown

 <img class="imagecircle" src="/assets/headshot-2.jpg" width="175" height="175" />

-I'm [Sam Westrick](http://samwestrick.com), and I recently completed by Ph.D. at Carnegie Mellon University doing research on parallel programming languages and parallel algorithms.
+I'm [Sam Westrick](http://samwestrick.com), a post-doc at Carnegie Mellon University doing research on parallel programming languages and parallel algorithms.
 I'm the lead developer of [`mpl`](https://github.com/mpllang/mpl) ("maple"), a compiler for Parallel ML, which helps bring a little joy to the world of parallel programming.
 At CMU,